Matt Wittman, AIA leed ap

 While pursuing her Master of Architecture at the University of Oregon, she focused on Ecological Design and received an AIA Northwest and Pacific Honor award for exploring the material capabilities of cross-laminated timber.
 Ashton is a LEED accredited professional.

-Ashton joined Wittman Estes and is happily pursuing her interest in ecological design, beauty and materiality.
+At Wittman Estes, Ashton is happily pursuing her interest in ecological design, beauty, and materiality.
 She can often be found outdoors with her beautiful White Shepherd "Klaus".